alospeaks/cisco-dc-automation/LabGuide/section-5-3-restclient.md

 ## Exercise-4
 ####Viewing the Vlan configuration
 1. Get the authentication token (send login-noxs request)
-2. Verify that Vlan 300 does not exit on the switch.
 3. Create a new request called `get-vlan-infor` using the same steps as you did in exercise 3 above.
+Basically making a copy of the `Get-Interface-Status` request using `save as` command.
 4. Use `GET` request with the following url   `http://<yourswitchip>/api/mo/sys/bd/bd-[vlan-300].json`
 5. You don't need anything in the body part of the request.
 6. Save the Request by clicking the `Save` button again